Estecka/mc-Variants-CIT-wiki/Troubbleshooting.md

 ![walkthrough](./walkthrough_command.png)

 ### Command: `crawl`
 ```
 /variants-cit moduletree <hook> crawl [[self|nearest_item|nearest_player]]
 ```
-This command tests which modules are applied to the item in your main-hand, and which one actually succeeded in changing its model.
+This command tests all modules that can potentially apply to the item in your main-hand.
+It reports whether the modules failed or succeeded, and which one actually took control of the item's model.

-The command will print the name of every module that attempts to apply to the item, and stop immediately after any module succesfully does so.
-Any module with a lower priority is skipped, and so is not displayed in the ouput.

 ## Common Issues